Case Manager III – Interim Housing

 We’re looking for candidates that:

-- Demonstrate knowledge or have experience with case management techniques including critical time intervention, harm reduction strategies, crisis intervention techniques and motivational interviewing
+- Demonstrated knowledge and/or experience with evidenced based case management techniques, including harm reduction strategies, crisis intervention techniques and motivational interviewing.

 READY TO MAKE A DIFFERENCE THROUGH ACTION?